Ajmer Monuments

 Rajasthan

-Hazrat Khwaja Fakhruddin (R.A.) was the eldest
+Hazrat Khwaja Fakhruddin (R.A.) is the eldest

 son of Khwaja

-years of Khwaja
+.
+After twenty years of Khwaja

 Sahib.
 (R.A.) death he died in Sarwar town, some

-40 miles away from Ajmer.
-His Mazar
+40 miles away from Ajmer City.
+His

-is located near a pond in the town.
+Mazar is located near a pond in the town.
 His Urs is celebrated

 on the 3rd of Shaban every year with great fervour.
 He was